 Continuing a trend, the Boosted had the best brakes of the bunch, earning a 9 out of 10 for this set of tests.
 This board does a great job of allowing you to control your speed down a steep hill and took about 25' to come to a complete stop in our tests from a speed of approximately 12 mph.

-The Evolve and the Onewheel were the runners-up, receiving a 7 out of 10.
+The Evolve and Onewheel+ tied for the runner-up position, each receiving a 7 out of 10.
 The Evolve couldn't completely stop our descent on the steepest of hills but would reduce our speed to around 1-3 mph, definitely slow enough to step off without too much worry.
 The Evolve could stop quite abruptly on flat ground, practically launching our tester a handful of times.
-The Onewheel was competent at both stopping quickly on the flat ground, having some of the shortest stopping distances of the pack, as well as controlling the speed of descent on all but the steepest hills.

 The Metroboard and the Inboard M1 did slightly above average, meriting a 6 out of 10.
 The Metroboard didn't do great at stopping on flat ground, having a stopping distance that was almost double that of the Evolve.
 It was also possible to control your speed on medium hills, but we found that only having the single wheel with a brake on it caused you to slide around a bit on the steeper hills.